 - Once she has agreed to treatment, do your best to support her through her transition into treatment, and help with handling any logistical issues that may arise.

-- During her time in treatment, talk with treatment center staff members about ways you can actively support your loved one.
+- During her time in treatment, talk with rehab center staff members about ways you can actively support your loved one.

 - Take care of yourself during this process.
 Make sure to pay attention to your own physical, spiritual, and mental health, and call upon family and close friends to help support you and your loved one.